 Canon 640, 645, 660 series & other ink cartridges - How to refill

-Save a small fortune by refilling your empty Canon ink cartridges.
-It's easy, super economical and eco friendly as a bonus.
-All you need is a refill kit and few minutes of time.
-Learn how on this page...
+Save a fortune by refilling your empty Canon ink cartridges.
+It's easy, convenient and eco friendly as a bonus.
+All you need is a refill kit from InkBank and few minutes of your time.
+This page explains the refilling process...

 Canon printer 'The following ink has run out' image